Ateibuzena/Ateibuzena/README.md

-# Hello, I'm Ana Zubieta 👋
+# Hello, I'm Ana Zubieta 👩🏻‍💻

-Welcome to my GitHub profile!
-I'm a passionate **Data Scientist**, **Algorithm Developer**, and **AI Enthusiast**.
+Welcome to my GitHub profile! 👋 I'm a passionate **Data Scientist** 📊, **Algorithm Developer** 🛠️ , and **AI Enthusiast** 🤖.
 Here you'll find a collection of my projects and contributions that reflect my skills and interests in data science, machine learning, and algorithm development.

 ## About Me